DFHack/dfhack/docs/dev/Lua API.rst

   The unit is dangerous, and probably hostile.
-This includes Great Dangers (see below), semi-megabeasts, night creatures, undead, invaders, and crazed units.
+This includes Great Dangers (see below), semi-megabeasts, night creatures, undead, invaders, agitated wildlife, and crazed units.

 * ``dfhack.units.isGreatDanger(unit)``